axiom-data-science/portal-docs/overview.rst

 	* **Global Station Papa** moored arrays and autonomous vehicles in the Gulf of Alaska.

 	Additionally, there are two historical arrays in the Southern Ocean.

+	* **Global Southern Ocean Array** was located in the southwest of Chile was in place from February 2015-January 2020, when it was removed.
+Data from this array remain available for research.
+	* **The Global Argentine Basin Array** was located in the South Atlantic was in place from March 2015 – January 2018, when it was removed.
+Data from this array remain available for research.

 	The two coastal arrays expand existing observations off both U.S. coasts.
 A cabled array ‘wires’ a region in the Northeast Pacific Ocean with high-speed optical and high-power grid that powers data gathering and observation.
 And global components address planetary-scale changes using moored open-ocean infrastructure linked to shore via satellite. ` For further information about the arrays, click here. <https://oceanobservatories.org/research-arrays/>`_

 	Each of the arrays consists of both fixed and mobile platforms outfitted with scientific instrumentation.
 A surface mooring is an example of a stable, fixed platform.
 A profiler mooring, which has an instrumented component that moves up and down in the water column, and a glider, which is free to move in three dimensions, are examples of mobile platforms.
 OOI supports more than 80 platforms.